shoutout-labs/CodingAssignment/readme.md

    The alternative is sending us documentation with steps of deploying the entire solution in a local machine.
 (We don't recommend this method.)

 6. I have questions/ doubts about the task.
-What should I do?
+What shall I do?

    You can always write to us.
-Please email your concerns during the task time window to malintha@shoutout.ai.
+Please email your concerns during the task time window to malintha@shoutout.ai

+7. I couldn't finish the task before the deadline.
+What shall I do?

+   Don't worry.
+Email us your current code as it is.